 Default nominal accounts

-The default nominal accounts are used to post transactions from all the modules in Sage 200 using the appropriate Profit and Loss and Balance Sheet nominal accounts.
+The default nominal accounts are used to post transactions from all the modules in Sage 200 using the appropriate nominal accounts used for the Profit and Loss and Balance Sheet.

 When you first set up Sage 200, you will have created the majority of your nominal accounts and specified the defaults as part of the configuration process.
 However as your business grows, you may need to change these accounts.

-When you choose your default nominal accounts, the accounts you choose for the Profit and Loss must also have a report category Type of Profit and Loss.
-In the same way, the Balance sheet accounts must have a report category Type of Balance Sheet.
+When you choose your default nominal accounts, the accounts you choose for the Profit and Loss must have a report category Type of Profit and Loss, and the Balance sheet accounts must have a report category Type of Balance Sheet.

-The default nominal accounts are used in the following ways when processing transactions in Sage 200:
+The default nominal accounts are used in the following ways in Sage 200:

 • To post transactions automatically for some Sage 200 processes.